Rule of law: International Development Law Organization

 The International Development Law Organization (IDLO) is an intergovernmental organization with a joint focus on the promotion of rule of law and development.
 It works to empower people and communities to claim their rights, and provides governments with the know-how to realize them.
 It supports emerging economies and middle-income countries to strengthen their legal capacity and rule of law framework for sustainable development and economic opportunity.
 It is the only intergovernmental organization with an exclusive mandate to promote the rule of law and has experience working in more than 90 countries around the world.

 The International Development Law Organization has a holistic definition of the rule of law:

 More than a matter of due process, the rule of law is an enabler of justice and development.
 The three notions are interdependent; when realized, they are mutually reinforcing.
 For IDLO, as much as a question of laws and procedure, the rule of law is a culture and daily practice.
 It is inseparable from equality, from access to justice and education, from access to health and the protection of the most vulnerable.
 It is crucial for the viability of communities and nations, and for the environment that sustains them.

-IDLO is headquartered in Rome and has a branch office in The Hague and has Permanent Observer Status at the United Nations General Assembly in New York City.

 International Network to Promote the Rule of Law

-The International Network to Promote the Rule of Law (INPROL) is a network of over 3,000 law practitioners from 120 countries and 300 organizations working on rule of law issues in post-conflict and developing countries from a policy, practice and research perspective.
-INPROL is based at the US Institute of Peace (USIP) in partnership with the US Department of State Bureau of International Narcotics and Law Enforcement, the Organization for Security and Cooperation in Europe (OSCE) Strategic Police Matters Unit, the Center of Excellence for Police Stability Unit, and William and Marry School of Law in the United States.
-Its affiliate organizations include the United Nations Office on Drugs and Crime, Folke Bernadotte Academy, International Bar Association, International Association of Chiefs of Police, International Association of Women Police, International Corrections and Prisons Association, International Association for Court Administration, International Security Sector Advisory Team at the Geneva Centre for the Democratic Control of Armed Forces, Worldwide Association of Women Forensic Experts (WAWFE), and International Institute for Law and Human Rights.
+The International Network to Promote the Rule of Law is an international network of law practitioners working on rule of law issues in post-conflict and developing countries from a policy, practice and research perspective.
+INPROL is based at the US Institute of Peace in partnership with the US Department of State Bureau of International Narcotics and Law Enforcement, the Organization for Security and Cooperation in Europe Strategic Police Matters Unit, the Center of Excellence for Police Stability Unit, and William and Mary School of Law in the United States.

-INPROL provides an online forum for the exchange of information about best practices.
-Members may post questions, and expect a response from their fellow rule of law practitioners worldwide on their experiences in addressing rule of law issues.